-CLAT & LSAT are the two law entrance exams conducted in India.
-Candidates who are willing to take admission in top law universities should attempt these entrance exams.
+CLAT Vs LSAT is the two law entrance exams conducted in India.
+Candidates who are willing to take admission to top law universities should attempt these entrance exams.
 If both the law entrance exams are meant for admissions in law schools, then what is the difference between the two?

 |Conducting body||The consortium of National Law Universities|

 |Exam level||National level|

 |Law programs offered||5-year integrated LLB and LLM|

 |Frequency of exam||Once in a year|

 |Participating Institutes||More than 50 law colleges|